dbasu-umass/clptheory/README.md

 #> [1] 3
 ```

-We can compare the results from the SI and the NI for the
+We can compare the results for the analysis of the circulating capital
+model from the SI approach and the NI approach for the
 non-regression-based measures of deviation between relative prices of
 production and relative values.